metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 Notes on mapping CBOR to Perl:

-- CBOR text strings become Perl strings with the internal UTF8 flag set.
+- `decode()` decodes CBOR text strings as UTF-8-decoded Perl strings.
-CBOR binary strings become Perl strings _without_ that flag set.
-This is a mostly-internal distinction in Perl that doesn’t actually constitute separate byte/character string types, but it’s at least something similar.
+CBOR binary strings become undecoded Perl strings.

+    (See [CBOR::Free::Decoder](https://metacpan.org/pod/CBOR::Free::Decoder) and [CBOR::Free::SequenceDecoder](https://metacpan.org/pod/CBOR::Free::SequenceDecoder) for more
+    character-decoding options.)

+    Notes:

-    Note that invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.
+    - Invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.
+    - You can reliably use `utf8::is_utf8()` to determine if a given Perl string came from CBOR text or binary, but **ONLY** if you test the scalar as it appears in the newly-decoded data structure itself.
+Generally Perl code should avoid `is_utf8()`, but with CBOR::Free-created strings this limited use case is legitimate and potentially gainful.

 - The only map keys that `decode()` accepts are integers and strings.
 An exception is thrown if the decoder finds anything else as a map key.